 The culminating experience for recommendation for Special Education Endorsement.
 Included are opportunities to observe, instruct, and participate in teacher and parent conferences and the opportunity to develop individual educational plans (I.E.P.s) for specific students.
 Teacher candidates have the opportunity to become familiar with the team approach to diagnosis and to participate in diagnostic procedures used in schools.
-Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
 Prerequisite: permission.